Statistical Inference in Large Multi-way Networks: Experiments

 The outcome~$Y_{ijt}$ is the number of visits by patient~$i$ to doctor~$j$ on month~$t$.
-We aggregate data at the city-sex level.
+Given our two dimensions of interest (geography and gender), we aggregate data at the city-sex level.
+The index~$i$ (resp. $j$) thus stands thus for the set of patients (resp. doctors) in a given municipality with given gender.
 The high number of potential patients in each city-sex group makes to the Poisson assumption plausible.\footnote{The aggregate number of consultations in each group is the sum of (possibly heterogeneous) Bernoulli distributions that represent the occurrence of a consultation for all potential patients in the group.
 This sum follows approximately a Poisson distribution under the conditions exposed in \cite{le1960approximation}.
-The assumption that the individual occurrences of a consultation are independent across potential patients is relaxed in \cite{galambos1973general} and \cite{serfling1978some}. } The index~$i$ (resp. $j$) stands thus for the set of patients (resp. doctors) in a given municipality with same gender.
-The treatment~$T_{j}$ is a binary variable equal to 1 for sector 1 GPs, and to 0 for direct access specialists.
+The assumption that the individual occurrences of a consultation are independent across potential patients is relaxed in \cite{galambos1973general} and \cite{serfling1978some}. } The treatment~$T_{j}$ is a binary variable equal to 1 for sector 1 GPs, and to 0 for our control group (direct access specialist physicians, see Appendix~\ref{app:health}).
 The reform has been implemented from May 2017 onward, hence the definition of $\text{Post}_t$, a dummy variable equal to 1 after that date.
-The model includes three features that account for any possible policy-induced change in homophily preferences as regards gender and spatial dimensions: the interactions between~$\text{Post}_t \times T_j$ (as in any difference-in-differences approach) and (i) a dummy variable equals to 1 when patients and doctors have the same sex, (ii) a dummy variable that is equal to 1 when the medical office chosen is located in the same municipality as the patient's home, and (iii) travel time (measured in minutes between the centroids of municipalities).
+On top of the interaction between~$\text{Post}_t \times T_j$ (as in any difference-in-differences approach), the model includes three features that account for homophily preferences in the gender and spatial dimensions: (i) a dummy variable equals to 1 if patients and doctors have the same sex; (ii) a dummy variable that is equal to 1 if the doctor's practice is located in the same municipality as the patient's home; and (iii) travel time between patient's home and doctor's practice.\footnote{Travel time is measured in minutes between the centroids of municipalities.}